MPs have unhindered rights to express views in Parliament: LS Speaker Birla | Law-Order

 ''In India, we have a robust participatory democracy and a vibrant multi-party system where hopes and aspirations of citizens find expression through the elected representatives.
 All members enjoy the freedom to express their views and thoughts in Lok Sabha,'' he said.

-Birla's remarks come in the wake of Gandhi's claims at a function in London that the voice of opposition leaders was stifled in Parliament.
+Although Birla did not mention Rahul Gandhi in his speech, his remarks came after the Congress leader's claim at a function in London that the voice of the opposition was stifled in Parliament.
 Gandhi made the comment during an event organised by veteran Indian-origin Opposition Labour Party MP Virendra Sharma in the Grand Committee Room within the House of Commons complex.

 In his address, the Lok Sabha speaker said Parliament of India has always held extensive and meaningful debate and deliberations on contemporary global challenges such as climate change, gender equality, sustainable development and the COVID-19 pandemic.